 You can also cover the agave with sheets to contain the warmth or string holiday lights throughout the canopy.

 How Big Does It Get?

-Although slow-growing, Blue Agave eventually matures into large plants.
-They can develop into a mature plant that’s 6 to 10 feet tall and wide.
-Consider their eventual size when selecting a location in the landscape and give them enough room to grow without interference.
+They can develop into mature plants that are 2 to 3 feet tall and 3 to 4 feet wide.
+Although this is a slow growing plant, consider their eventual size when selecting a location in the landscape and give them enough room to grow without interference.

 How Much Sun Does It Require?

 For the best performance situate Blue Agave where it receives full sun for the majority of the day, although it tolerates partial sun for a portion of the day.

 Although it prefers a sandy soil, the Blue Agave Havardiana grows well in a variety of soils that are well-drained and won’t tolerate a site that is soggy with poor drainage.

 Water the Blue Agave after planting and once or twice weekly for the first month while the root system establishes itself.
 The agave is very drought-tolerant and once established doesn’t require any supplemental water for good growth.